precice/community-training/fsi-workflow/04_fluidSimulation/tasks.md

 By default, the script is running the case with 8 processes, using oversubscription.
 You can change the partitioning by changing the `system/decomposeParDict` and you then change the number of processes in `run_case.sh`.

-The simulation will probably take around 5-10 min to complete all 500 iterations.
-You can get a pretty much converged state earlier (e.g., around 300 iterations).
+The simulation will probably take around 5 min to complete all 250 iterations.
+You can get a pretty much converged state, even if the residuals in this case don't reach the limits which would automatically stop the simulation.

 ## Monitoring